melpon/libxml/README.md

 ## Typed Thin Wrapper

-NIF is incovinient, so I provide typed thin wrapper.
+NIF is incovinient, so this library provides typed thin wrapper.

 For example, `Libxml.read_memory/1` corresponds to xmlReadMemory in Libxml2.
 `Libxml.read_memory/1` returns a value type of `%Libxml.Node{}`.